aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 == Symbolic AI: a closer look

-We have already talked about Advice Taker, the hypothetical program originally envisioned in 1959 by John McCarthy to be a general purpose common sense reasoner; but McCarty's reasearch didn't stop there, he went on to publish more papers on the subject of common sense in AI.
-Another important one was "Philosophical Problems from the Standpoint of AI" which he and the British computer scientist and AI researcher Patrick J. Hayes (1944-) published in 1981.
+We have already talked about Advice Taker, the hypothetical program originally envisioned in 1959 by John McCarthy to be a general purpose common sense reasoner; but McCarty's reasearch didn't stop there.
+Another important work was "Philosophical Problems from the Standpoint of AI" which he and the British computer scientist and AI researcher Patrick J. Hayes (1944-) published in 1981.

 === Machine Intelligence